-Semi structured interview questions, some overlapping with others, was prepared to collect interview data from the mentioned interviewees.
-For data collection through interview the officials of IMED were main focus to understand IMED's working procedures along with monitoring and evaluation activities properly.
-However interviews were also taken from project directors (PD) of two completed projects of

-Bangladesh Railway and LGED, an officer of planning commission and from a retired officer of Bangladesh railway to crosscheck each other's answers.
+Semi structured interview questions, some overlapping with others, were prepared to collect interview data from the mentioned interviewees.
+For data collection through interviews the officials of IMED were the main focus to understand IMED's working procedures along with monitoring and evaluation activities properly.
+However, interviews were also taken from project directors (PD) of two completed projects of Bangladesh Railway and LGED, an officer of planning commission and from a retired officer of Bangladesh railway to cross check each other's answers.

 The IMED officials were enthusiastic and open minded while taking their interview.
-They also appreciated this researcher for such kind of new research in context of Bangladesh.
-Three officials of IMED allowed me to record their voice while the rest one gave permission to note down his voice only.
-The researcher noticed that the interviewees of the two completed projects were reluctant, to some extent, to sharing their opinions on IMED's monitoring and assessment performance.
+They also appreciated this researcher for this kind of new research in the context of Bangladesh.
+Three officials of IMED allowed me to record their voice while the rest of them gave permission to note down his voice only.
+The researcher noticed that the interviewees of the two completed projects were reluctant, to some extent, to share their opinions on IMED's monitoring and assessment performance.
 The reasons behind this could be that IMED's recommendations are necessary for a projects' cost and time extension and IMED's positive monitoring and evaluation reports for a project is a key matter for successful completion of a project.